MicrosoftDocs/azure-devops-docs/docs/report/extend-analytics/work-item-links.md

 ::: moniker range=">= azure-devops-2019 < azure-devops"

 > [!NOTE]
-> The examples shown in this article are based on a Azure DevOps Services URL.
+> The examples shown in this article are based on an Azure DevOps Services URL.
 For Azure DevOps Server, you need to substitute the URL for the on-premises server.
 >
 > [!div class="tabbedCodeSnippets"]
 > ```OData